-In the temple the members of The Church of Jesus Christ of Latter-day Saints aka Mormons, are taught covenants, make covenants, and are promised blessings.
+In the temple the members of The Church of Jesus Christ of Latter-day Saints, are taught covenants, make covenants, and are promised blessings.
 They receive ordinances that enable them to live in the presence of God.
 They do not use the building for Sunday worship and it is only used for sacred ordinances.

 Ordinances for the Deceased

-In addition to receiving these ordinances for themselves, the LDS can receive them for their deceased ancestors.
+In addition to receiving these ordinances for themselves, they can receive them for their deceased ancestors.
 In this way, people who died without receiving essential ordinances such as baptism and confirmation, the endowment, and sealing have the opportunity to accept these ordinances.

 Entrance is limited to members of The Church of Jesus Christ of Latter-day Saints who are at least 12 years old and have received a temple recommend from their local leadership to enter the temple.
 Public tours are not provided inside the Nauvoo temple.

 Whatever the time of year - Nauvoo has entertainment to offer.
-Rendezvous in Old Nauvoo is shown all year.
 From May to August, the entertainment schedule in Nauvoo increases with Sunset on the Mississippi along with plays and vignettes by Young Performing Missionaries.
 Tickets are necessary and free for any show that is indoors and not necessary for any show that is outdoors.
 Visit www.HistoricNauvoo.net for further information.

 Nauvoo has a variety of great shops right along Mulholland in the historic downtown district.
 These unique stores offer everything from country general store gifts and collectibles to a selection of furniture, fine art, and antiques.
 The old buildings and windows create a great ambiance and a fun place to spend some time exploring one-of-a-kind items.